 Make search feel human

 “Vacation” should find PTO.
 “Maternity leave” should pull Parental Leave and FMLA.
-“Meal breaks” should surface CA Meal/Rest Addendum for California.
+“Meal breaks” should surface the CA Meal/Rest Addendum for California.

 Make it visual

-A 30-second screen capture (“How to request PTO”), a one-screen flow (“Draft → Approve → Publish → Notify → Acknowledge”), and a table of who reads what will eliminate follow-ups.
+A 30-second screen capture (“How to request PTO”), a one-screen flow (“Draft → Approve → Publish → Notify → Acknowledge”), and a table of who reads what eliminate follow-ups.

 The tools that make it work (start simple, scale smart)